 Read review: Hamilton Beach 32100A

-The Presto 06301 Dehydro is an excellent machine for those preserving food in smaller batches or infrequently.
-This device produces consistent results across all types of foods, it is relatively easy to clean, and best of all, it has an adjustable internal capacity and external dimensions.
+The Presto 06301 Dehydro is an excellent machine for cooks that are preserving food in smaller batches or less frequently.
+This product produces consistent results across all food types, it offers relatively pain-free cleaning, and best of all, it has a modular design that allows adjustability in capacity and storage dimensions.
 The Presto's trays can be added or removed (extra trays are available for purchase) depending on the amount of food being processed.
-When the job is done, the trays can be nested to reduce storage height.
+When the job is complete, the trays can be nested to reduce the unit's height.

 Read review: Presto 06301 Dehydro

-For some, less is more.
-If this is how you feel about electronics, then take a look at the Nutrichef PKFD12.
-This machine has a single setting format that keeps the internal temperature at a constant 170 degrees.
-As for a timer, that will have to be done manually.
-Despite the lack of control over the temperature, the PKFD renders excellent results.
-This model is really easy to clean, too.
+In certain situations, less is more.
+If this is how you feel about kitchen appliances, then have a look at the Nutrichef PKFD12.
+This dehydrator has a single setting: ON/ OFF.
+This one control pins the internal temperature at a constant 170 degrees.
+As for a timer, no dice.
+Despite the lack of control over the temperature and time, the PKFD renders excellent results.
+Moreover, the model is a breeze to clean.

 Read review: Nutrichef PKFD12